|Under such circumstances, can any member of society be expected to go out of his way to help his neighbor? Can any individual be

 reviving the consensus that Ethiopia was and would always be a structure which embraced the various states within an Empire,

-is also an Empire of component states.]
-But Tewoderos’ reign was followed by a four-year interregnum and reversion to
+also an Empire of component states.]
+But Tewoderos’ reign was followed by a four-year interregnum and reversion to internecine

-internecine warfare with states each seeking their own fortunes.
-Ethiopia, in such a fractured state, was ripe for foreign
+warfare with states each seeking their own fortunes.
+Ethiopia, in such a fractured state, was ripe for foreign exploitation, in many

 It is no wonder that in the early 1870s, the European powers were already considering that Ethiopia was a no-man’s land, ready